 - The purchase price of capital equipment cannot be included in a service center’s rates.
 An asset that costs more than the University’s capitalization threshold must be capitalized and only the depreciation for the year may be included in the recharge rate.

 - Excess fund balances may not be used to purchase equipment.
-Equipment may be purchased only through the equipment reserve account.
+Equipment may be purchased only through use of the equipment reserve worktags.

-Volume discounts or other special pricing mechanisms are allowable; however, they must be equally available to all clients who meet the criteria and must not be subsidized by other customers.
+Volume discounts or other special pricing mechanisms are allowable; however, they must be equally available to all customers who meet the criteria and must not be subsidized by other customers.
 See General Accounting for details, including state laws and regulations involved.

 Frequently a recharge activity provides more than one service, accumulating a surplus on some services and a loss on others.
-Combining the results of various services is acceptable if the client groups for each service do not greatly differ.
-Higher prices should not be charged to one group of clients to offset losses resulting from undercharging another client group.
+Combining the results of various services is acceptable if the customer groups for each service do not greatly differ.
+Higher prices should not be charged to one group of customers to offset losses resulting from undercharging another customer group.

 Renewals or Changes